LinTrieu/go-code-standards-guidance/README.md

 ### Objectives:

-1. Consistency and standardisation in internal Go services
+1. Consistency and standardization in internal Go services
-2. Easy to understand, navigate and reason for any new developer coming to the application
+2. Easy to understand, navigate, and reason for any new developer coming to the application
 3. Easy to change, loosely-coupled
 4. Easy to test
 5. Structure should reflect how the software works